Krupam-Patel/heston-pricer/README.md

 - `calibrate(heston_model, df_surf, S0, r, T, q, ...)`: Fits model parameters to market data for a single maturity.
 - `bs_call_price(...)`: Computes Black-Scholes prices for conversion from vols to prices.
 - `get_vol_slice(...)`: Extracts and interpolates implied volatilities for a given maturity.

-## Features

-- Fast and accurate pricing for vanilla options (calls, puts)
-- Support for exotic option structures (digital, barrier)
-- Parameter calibration to market data using the Carr-Madan approach.

 ## Example Usage